HomeDocumentationRecipesChangelog

 For more information, see About Data Catalog.

-To view the Power BI assets in Lineage, navigate to Lineage.
-You can also open Lineage directly for a Power BI asset by opening its details panel and clicking View in Lineage.
+To view the Sigma assets in Lineage, navigate to Lineage .
+You can also open Lineage directly for an asset by clicking on the asset in the BI Tools list and clicking on the View in Lineage button in the side panel.

 For more information, see About Data Lineage.